Economic/realtalk/README.md

 ## Loading the data

-`realtalk` is mostly a data package and includes several datasets of common US price indexes, like the CPI-U-RS
+`realtalk` is mostly a data package and includes several datasets of common US price indexes, like the CPI-U-RS:

 ``` r
 library(realtalk)